carmls/datasets/README.md

 * Aryaman Arora, Aryaman Arora, Nitin Venkateswaran, and Nathan Schneider. "[MASALA: Modelling and Analysing the Semantics of Adpositions in Linguistic Annotation of Hindi](https://aclanthology.org/2022.lrec-1.612)."
 In Proceedings of The Thirteenth Language Resources and Evaluation Conference, pp. 5696–5704.
 2022.
 * Maitrey Metha and Vivek Srikumar. "[Verifying Annotation Agreement without Multiple Experts: A Case Study with Gujarati SNACS](https://aclanthology.org/2023.findings-acl.696)."
 In Findings of the Association for Computational Linguistics: ACL 2023, pp. 10941-10958.
 2023.
 * Daniel Chen and Mans Hulden. "[My Case, For an Adposition: Lexical Polysemy of Adpositions and Case Markers in Finnish and Latin](https://aclanthology.org/2022.lrec-1.279)".
 In Proceedings of the Thirteenth Language Resources and Evaluation Conference, pp. 2610-2616.
 2022.
+* Tatsuya Aoyama, Chihiro Taguchi, and Nathan Schneider. "[J-SNACS: Adposition and Case Supersenses for Japanese Joshi](https://aclanthology.org/2024.lrec-main.839)."
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 9604–9614.
+2024.